ponnhide/patchworklib/README.md

 <img src="img/g1234.png" width="600x600">

 ## Usage
-You can quickly and freely arrange matplotlib plots using only `|` and `/` operands as follows.
+Using `patchworklib`, you can quickly and freely arrange matplotlib plots using only `|` and `/` operands as follows.

 ```python
 import patchworklib as pw